GPS Ankle Monitor Brands Compared: Top Electronic Monitoring Companies in 2026

 CO-EYEOne-piece GPSFiber-optic anti-tamper, 108g, 7-day battery, <3s installGlobal, 30+ countries

-Why One-Piece Design Matters
+Why Does One-Piece GPS Ankle Monitor Design Matter?

 One-piece GPS ankle monitors consolidate GPS, cellular modem, battery, and anti-tamper into a single wearable unit.
 This eliminates the separate tracker unit that two-piece systems require, reducing points of failure and simplifying logistics.
 Officers install one device instead of two; there is no risk of the tracker unit being left behind or damaged separately.
 CO-EYE ONE and ONE-AC represent this architecture with fiber-optic anti-tamper—a technology that provides deterministic tamper detection (cut vs. no-cut) rather than probabilistic sensing that can trigger false alarms.